Olical/conjure/README.md

            :enabled? false}}

  ;; Hooks are optional (yet powerful) and are described in more detail in the section below.
+ ;; The hook shown here is used to configure the namespace refresh tooling.
  :hooks
  {:refresh (fn [opts]
              ;; opts defaults to nil for the refresh hook.